gary-archer/kubernetes-oidc-integration/README.md

 ## Kubernetes Token Validation

-The Kubernetes API server requires calls these authorization server endpoints to validate ID tokens:
+The Kubernetes API server requires calls these authorization server endpoints to validate user JWTs:

 - An OpenID Connect discovery endpoint that uses TLS.
 - A JWKS URI with the token signing public keys.